How to get organized at work so you can enjoy your vacation

 2. Make a to-do list

-- Put those little things that you can put off until after you get back at the bottom of the list, just in case you run out of time.
-Although the idea is to get everything done before you leave, of course.
+Put those little things that you can put off until after you get back to the bottom of the list, just in case you run out of time.
+Although the idea is to get everything done before you leave, of course

 Try to get through as much work as possible before you leave, but be honest with yourself, and don’t put tasks on your list that you know you won’t be able to finish in time.